Working to make government more effective

 How are permanent secretaries appointed?

-Some permanent secretaries are appointed through ‘managed moves’, where a civil servant is moved into a vacancy of the same grade without any competition.
-The Senior Leadership Committee makes the decision about whether a vacancy should be filled by managed move or competition.
-It is supposed to use managed moves only when there is a business case for it, for example if it is urgent, if there is an obvious candidate or where there is a risk in losing a highly skilled candidate.
+Sometimes permanent secretaries are appointed through ‘managed moves’, where a civil servant is moved into a vacancy at the same grade without any competition.
+The civil service’s Senior Leadership Committee makes the decision about whether a vacancy should be filled by managed move or competition.

 How many permanent secretaries are there?

-Government does not publish a single list of permanent secretaries, but based on multiple sources (the government’s high-earners dataset, the list of accounting officers, an answer to a parliamentary question), there are around 40 permanent secretaries.
-These include the most senior officials in each government department and the devolved administrations; second permanent secretaries at the Treasury, Home Office, the Department for International Trade and HMRC; senior officials in the intelligence services and the law (such as the director of public prosecutions at the Crown Prosecution Service); and other senior officials including the chief medical officer, chief scientific adviser, national statistician and first parliamentary counsel.
+The government does not publish a single list of permanent secretaries, but based on multiple sources (the government’s senior officials ‘high earners’ dataset 14 Cabinet Office, Cabinet Office senior officials ‘high earners’ salaries’, 20 July 2023, https://www.gov.uk/government/publications/senior-officials-high-earners-salaries and the list of accounting officers 15 HM Treasury, List of Accounting Officers appointed by HM Treasury, 22 April 2025 https://www.gov.uk/government/publications/accounting-officers-appointed-by-hm-treasury-july-2013/list-of-accounting-officers-appointed-by-hm-treasury ), there are around 40 permanent secretaries.
+These include the most senior officials in each government department and the devolved administrations; second permanent secretaries at the Treasury, Cabinet Office, Home Office, the Department for Transport, the Department of Health and Social Care and HMRC; the Director of Public Prosecutions; and other senior officials including the chief medical officer, chief scientific adviser, national statistician and first parliamentary counsel.

 What do permanent secretaries do?